Richard Butler, 1st Viscount Mountgarret: Career

 Butler largely rebuilt the tower house at Mountgarret in County Wexford.
 He was described as a "Knight of goodly personage, and as comely a man as could be seen" and performed services to the Crown of England.
-As recompense, the Lords of the council, in their letter to the Deputy Lieutenant, St. Leger, dated at Windsor 5 August 1550, transmitted the directions of King Edward VI of England to create him, Viscount Mountgarret.
+As recompense, the Lords of the council, in their letter to the deputy lieutenant, St. Leger, dated at Windsor 5 August 1550, transmitted the directions of King Edward VI to create him, Viscount Mountgarret.
 This was done by patent, bearing date at Dublin 23 October.

-In the reigns of Edward VI and Queen Mary, he was keeper of the castle of Ferns.
+In the reigns of Edward VI and Queen Mary I, he was keeper of the castle of Ferns.
 On 20 March 1558, he joined in a commission of martial law with Sir Nicholas Devereux for the territories of Fassaghbentry and LeMoroe's country.
 On 13 April 1559, he was in two several commissions "for the preservation of the peace in the counties of Kilkenny, Tipperary and Wexford", during the absence of the Deputy Lieutenant, Lord Sussex, in the north, upon his expedition against Shane O'Neill.
 On the following 12 January, he was present in the Parliament.